 Among the principal Upanishads, Isavasya (Isha Upanishad) is the only one that is part of Samhita.
 Isha Upanishad consists of 18 verses in poetry and is the end part of Sukla Yajurveda.
 Why is it important to be a part of Samhita?
 It acts as a testimony for the authenticity and ancient factor of the Upanishad.
 (Yajurveda is one of the 4 Vedas, which is divided into two parts, Krishna and Sukla).

-The name of this Upanishad comes from the first opening word of the verse: Isavasya, which means the abode of the Ruler.
+The name of Isha Upanishad comes from the first opening word of the verse: Isavasya, which means the abode of the Ruler.
 Isa, in Sanskrit, translates to Ruler, and Avasya, in Sanskrit, translates to abode.
 The whole Upanishad is about the identity and the qualities of the ruler, and how to follow the ultimate principle of this Ruler.

 Here’s the first verse:

 तेन त्यक्तेन भुञ्जीथा मा गृधः कस्यस्विद् धनम् || 1 ||

 īśāvāsyamidaṃ sarvaṃ yat kiṃca jagatyāṃ jagat